THE LIBERATION PLEDGE : BECAUSE EVERYBODY DESERVES PEACE AT THE TABLE

 I am struggling.
 Where can I get support?

-The Liberation Pledge has a group of people willing to listen, discuss, and give advice.
+The Liberation Pledge has a private encrypted signal group of people willing to listen, discuss, and give advice.

-Additionally, our team is looking forward to hearing from you.
-Please write to: info「Ⓐ」liberationpledge.com
+Additionally, we are looking forward to hearing from you. info「Ⓐ」liberationpledge.com

 SHARE